 You can obtain program information here: Programs Page

 English is the language of instruction and communication at the University of California.
 Your success at UC Santa Cruz will depend on daily classwork, written papers, frequent short examinations, and major examinations in English.
+Applicants from countries where English is not the primary language must take either the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) test.

 Academic Records, Transcripts